OpenSourceEconomics/respy/doc/source/tutorial.rst

 Key             Value       Interpretation
 ==========      ======      ==========================
-file            str         file to read observed sample tau             float       smoothing window for simulated probabilities agents          int         number of agents to read from sample draws           int         number of draws for approximation of choice probabilities maxfun          int         maximum number of function evaluations
+file            str         file to read observed sample tau             float       scale parameter for smoothed probabilities agents          int         number of agents to read from sample draws           int         number of draws for approximation of choice probabilities maxfun          int         maximum number of function evaluations